Audit and Risk Committee

 Other members: Members of the Committee who are not members of Council will be appointed by Council on the recommendation of Nominations Committee, after consultation with the Chair of Audit Committee, where this is necessary to provide skills and experience or a different perspective, supplementary to that of available Council members.

-Under the Standing Orders of the College, the Secretary to Audit Committee is appointed by the Registrar and Secretary.
+Under the Standing Orders of the College, the Secretary to Audit Committee is appointed by the Chief Operating Officer.

 Members of Audit Committee shall not be members of staff of the College or the Chair of Council, or have executive responsibility of any kind for the management of the institution.